-This is not an issue that can be resolved in this white paper.
-The issue has not yet been addressed by any court nor raised in the proceedings on restructurings.
-Therefore, while it is raised here for informational purposes, resolution of the issue is left unanswered for now and for the courts to determine in the future.
+This is not an issue that can be resolved in this white paper, and may ultimately be decided by a court after an IBT or CD is approved over a state or policyholder’s objection.
+But the issue has not yet been addressed by any court nor raised in the proceedings on restructurings with one exception.
+The Virginia State Corporation Commission, which acts as a court of record, applied Virginia’s anti-novation statute to the previously mentioned PWIC/Yosemite IBT.

 C. Separate Issues in Long-Term Care

-Long-tail liabilities are naturally subject to greater reserve uncertainty and may impact the regulators willingness to consider the restructuring of certain lines of business.
-During the Working Group’s discussion, it was noted by a number of regulators that restructuring of certain lines of business, such as long-term care, could be problematic since the specific line of business has presented significant challenges in determining appropriate reserving and capital required to support the business.
-The Working Group acknowledges that, regardless of whether some state laws would permit it, use of a corporate restructuring mechanism in certain lines, such as long-term care, is likely to be subject to a great deal of opposition and higher capital requirements for the insurers involved.
+Long-tail liabilities are naturally subject to greater reserve uncertainty and may impact the regulator’s willingness to consider the restructuring of certain lines of business.
+During the Working Group’s discussion, it was noted by a number of regulators that restructuring of certain lines of business, such as long-term care insurance, could be problematic since the specific line of business has presented significant challenges in determining appropriate reserving and capital required to support the business.
+The Working Group acknowledges that, regardless of whether some state laws would permit it, use of a corporate restructuring mechanism in certain lines, such as long-term care insurance, is likely to be subject to a great deal of opposition.
+Even where permitted, it could be subject to higher capital requirements for the insurers involved.

-The nature of long-term care policyholders will make restructuring challenging especially with a transfer to a completely new insurer in a new holding company system.
+The circumstances of long-term care insurance policyholders will make restructuring challenging especially with a transfer to a completely new insurer in a new holding company system.
 Long-term care policyholders are individuals who may find it much more challenging to assert their rights in a court proceeding than a corporate entity would.
+Furthermore, if the block of business has been in runoff for a substantial period of time, the policyholders will be aging and many will be disabled.
 This fact, along with the traditional inability of insurers to properly estimate future liabilities in this line of business, makes it a line of business that likely is not appropriate for restructuring mechanisms.
 This conclusion, however, could be refuted if the appropriate plan addresses these issues and provides benefit to the policyholders.
+That being said, there should be increased scrutiny for any block transfers, not just those relating to long-term care insurance, that are currently in a projected deficit situation.

 Section 5: Legal Impacts of IBT and CD Laws